Discography of Sibelius symphony cycles: Precursors: 1930–1947

-From 1930–1932, Robert Kajanus made premiere recordings of the First, Second, Third, and Fifth symphonies, but his death in July 1933 prevented him from completing the first cycle.
+From 1930 to 1932, Robert Kajanus made premiere recordings of the First, Second, Third, and Fifth.
+His death prevented him from completing the first cycle.

-Sergei Koussevitzky was the first to program the entire cycle in a concert season (1932–1933, Boston); he also made the premiere recording (1933) of the Seventh with the BBC Symphony Orchestra.
+Sergei Koussevitzky was the first to program the entire cycle in a concert season (1932–1933, Boston); he also made the premiere recording (1933) of the Seventh.

-Sir Thomas Beecham's recordings of the Fourth and the Sixth replaced Schnéevoigt's in the HMV catalogue; Sibelius called the latter his "favourite recording of any of his symphonies".
+In 1934, Georg Schnéevoigt made the premiere recording of the Sixth and the second of the Fourth; Sibelius expressed disappointment with the performances.

-In 1934, Georg Schnéevoigt and the Helsinki Philharmonic Orchestra made the premiere recording of the Sixth and the second of the Fourth; Sibelius expressed disappointment with the performances.
+Sir Thomas Beecham's recordings of the Fourth and Sixth replaced Schnéevoigt's in the HMV catalogue.
+Sibelius called the latter his "favourite recording".

 In 1930, the Finnish government, perceiving a wide audience for Sibelius's works, enlisted Britain's Columbia Graphophone Company (later merged in 1931 with His Master's Voice to form EMI) to record the First and Second symphonies.
 The government's subsidization of such an artistic project (it contributed 50,000 Finnish marks) was, according to Sibelius's biographer Erik Tawaststjerna, "an enlightened and at this time unprecedented gesture ... a measure of the unique importance Finland attached to Sibelius as a national figure".
 Sibelius was permitted his choice of native-born conductors and selected his long-time interpreter, Robert Kajanus, writing of the septuagenarian conductor, "Very many are the men who have conducted these symphonies during the last thirty years, but there are none who have gone deeper and given them more feeling and beauty than Robert Kajanus".

 The First and Second were recorded in the Westminster Central Hall on 21–23 and 27–28 May, respectively; although the orchestra was credited as the "Royal Philharmonic Orchestra", the musicians were "largely drawn from the London Symphony [Orchestra], which could not be named for contractual reasons".
 Two years later, in 1932, the British record producer Walter Legge founded the His Master's Voice Sibelius Society, a subscription service that promised to record "all his [Sibelius's] major works and to culminate in the forthcoming Eighth Symphony".
 Legge enlisted Kajanus—by then in ill health—to record the Third (21–22 June) and Fifth (22–23 June) symphonies at Abbey Road Studio No. 1, again with the London Symphony Orchestra (this time properly credited).
 Each of Kajanus's recordings was a world premiere and, because of his close association with and personal selection by Sibelius, they "can generally be regarded as authoritative ... he communicates overwhelmingly a sense of total identification with the composer's mind".